Dear GO FAIR community,

 People of GO FAIR

 In this section we would like to introduce you to members of our GO FAIR family.
-In each newsletter we will provide you with a short profile of two GO FAIR members: one IN representative and one Steering Committee representative.
+In each newsletter we will provide you with a short profile of two GO FAIR members.

 How can I subscribe to the newsletter?